We've put together some info that might be handy when visiting Växjö and the Linnaeus University.

 Services by the university

-If you need something printed (including posters) you can find our copy center in the bottom floor of the main building H (not open on Saturday/Sunday).
+If you need something printed (including posters) you can find the copy center in the bottom floor of the main building H (not open on Saturday/Sunday).
 They have excellent printing capabilities and can cater to all your needs.
 They accept credit cards.

 Information desk for the university is located in the main building H.